sridaranathiyappan/forumsri/Digitalpayment.md

 1.Whenever there is an delay in getting response from Payment processor , App should validate the time delay of 60 secs and through exception on failed transaction and try again

+## Work Flow Events

+- Login to Mobile application
+- Navigate to Beat->Customer selection->Customer Dashboard
+- Click to Collections Icon in Customer Dashboard Screen
+- User able to see the customer details and Outstanding amount
+- User can select the Already existing Mode of payments (Cash/Cheque) or Additional payment modes (Credit Card / Debit Card / UPI)
+- In Case of Credit / Debit card payment modes , Enter the Cardnumber / Card Holders Name / Expiry Date / CVV and proceed with the next steps for PIN number Authenciation and complete the Transactions
+- In Case of UPI payment modes , Select the UPI application  Enter the UPI ID and proceed with the next steps for PIN number Authenciation and complete the Transactions
+- On Succesfull completion of the Payment process, Received amount should get adjusted against the Outstanding amount and same should get reflect against the customer balance

+## Screen Flows